fhenz/SheetReader-r/README.md

 `openxlsx` is more efficient in terms of memory usage but generally slower than `readxl`.
 Benchmarks on files of roughly these sizes (200,000 rows by 100 columns) indicate `SheetReader` to be about 3x faster with 20x less memory usage than `readxl`, and 15x faster with 10x less memory than `openxlsx`.
 Be aware that these are relatively old benchmarking results (early 2021) and obviously depend on the file being parsed (`SheetReader` takes advantage of some optional, but usually present, features of the OOXML format to improve performance).
 Having said that, this package is very bare-bones and if you require anything other than parsing tabular data (e.g. retrieving sheet names, writing Excel files) then you should have a look at the other mentioned packages.
+Additionally, the transformation to R dataframe currently assumes homogenous columns.
+If cell types in a column don't match the first non-blank cell, they are returned as NA.

 SheetReader includes and uses the following C/C++ libraries:
 - [miniz](https://github.com/richgel999/miniz) for ZIP archive operations and decompression